FarhanK501/fyp-new/README.md

 If you think you can contribute to project.

-Please make a pull request and we'll merge you.
+Please make a pull request and we'll merge your request.

 You can also open an issue or report a bug.

 It's an open source project.
+Feel free to use it.

-If you want to use it for your own purpose, you can but please do give us some credits. :)
+If you have any query related to project you can contact us.

-Thanks..
+Enjoy :)